 For example, AI tools can help you remix existing content into hundreds of variations for different platforms, saving time and extending the life of your assets.
 You can also use AI to keep your existing content fresh by automatically updating it with new information.
 By building innovation into your process, you ensure your strategy remains effective.

-Establish a Quality Assurance Process
+Putting a Quality Assurance Process in Place

 To ensure your content remains a valuable asset, you need a consistent process for quality assurance.
 This goes beyond checking for typos.
 It’s about regularly reviewing your content’s performance and making data-driven improvements.
 As one guide from NYTLicensing suggests, you should “check your website’s analytics to see what’s working.”
 This feedback loop is essential for long-term success.